The Complete Guide to Book Cover Design for Authors

 Does the book’s genre have an established book cover style?

 The principal fiction genres include romance, science fiction, fantasy, horror, and thriller.
-When you look at a few books within these genres, you’ll start to identify specific characteristics that these covers all use within the same genre.
+When you look at a few books within these genres, you’ll start to identify specific characteristics that these books all use.
 Of course, there will be exceptions to the rule, but the majority will stick to a similar style.
+This is to make them universally appealing to readers within the genre.

 Ultimately, your goal is to sell books.
-So, if you want to sell books in a competitive genre such as romance, your book cover will need to fall within the general style of the genre.
+So, if you want to sell books in a competitive genre like romance, your book cover will need to fit the genre’s style.
 The trick here is to embrace the genre but find unique ways to ensure your cover stands out.

-Suppose you look at the covers above, taken from the romance category on Amazon KDP.
-In that case, you’ll notice that most covers stick with the same general theme of an attractive man or woman and a straightforward typography with a photo background.
+Look at the covers above.
+They were taken from the romance category on Amazon KDP.
+You’ll notice that most covers stick with the same general theme of an attractive man or woman and a straightforward typography combined with a photo background.

-So, you can see that while it’s always good to think outside the box and come up with something unique and exciting, you need to remember the general style of your genre if you want to attract readers of your genre.
+While it’s always good to think outside the box and come up with something unique and exciting, you need to remember your genre’s general style if you want to attract readers.

 Where are you planning on selling your book?

-Where you plan on selling your book will play a massive role in your decisions during your book cover design process.
-If you’re planning on going ebook only, then you’re only going to be concerned with the front cover design.
+Where you plan to sell your book will play a massive role in your decisions during the book cover design process.
+If you’re planning to go ebook-only, you’ll only be concerned with the front cover design.
+You don’t need to worry about the back or spine.

-If people are only looking at your book online, as a small thumbnail in most cases, the text needs to be a little larger and more eye-catching.
-Print books have a little more room for movement because if someone’s picking your book up in a bookstore, they’ll be looking at all aspects of the cover.
+If people are only looking at your book online, often as a small thumbnail, the text needs to be a little larger and more eye-catching.
+Print books have more room for movement because if someone’s picking up your book in a bookstore, they’ll be looking at all aspects of the cover.

 The Book Format

 What format is your book going to be?
 Ebook, print, or both?
-If you’re planning on doing a print version, then start thinking about different trim sizes.
-While Amazon KDP and IngramSpark are the biggest self-publishing platforms, and both offer Print-On-Demand (POD) and share some trim sizes, typically IngramSpark has a bigger selection.
+If you’re planning a print version, start thinking about different trim sizes.
+While Amazon KDP and IngramSpark are the biggest self-publishing platforms, both offer Print-On-Demand (POD).
+They also share some common trim sizes.
+IngramSpark Publishing has a bigger selection.
 You can learn more about Print-On-Demand here.

 Think a lot about book size.
-The smaller the book, the more pages, and while a big book can look better, it will also have fewer pages and a smaller spine.
+The smaller the book, the more pages it has, and the thicker it will be.
+While a larger trim size book can look better, it will also have fewer pages and a smaller spine.
+This will affect your cover design.

 The Book Cover Copy or Text